Last updated:

 Anti-inflammatory effects shown in studies

-Explore verified Shimeji supplements and products from trusted vendors
+Explore Shimeji products from independent vendors

 Species: Hypsizygus ulmarius